MunBrian/parking-management-system/README.md

 ## Description
 - Park-It is a parking management system that helps motorist quickly find parking spots within the city.
 - Park-It also helps parking owners track their parking spaces from money collection, parking space report genration and many more features.
-- Park-It has also ensured security by implementing JWT.
+- Park-It has also has addressed authentication and authorization security issues by implementing JWT.
 - Park-It is reponsive across different devices from desktop, tablet to mobile phones.
-- Park-It also support light and dark mode.
+- Park-It also supports light and dark mode.

 Park-It features include: